mvysny/mvysny.github.io/_posts/2022-12-13-vaadin-development-production.md

 title: Vaadin Production/Development mode and flow-build-info.json
 ---

+Vaadin apps contain a lot of javascript code, to make the components work in the client-side.
+That javascript code needs to be downloaded from somewhere, built, then distributed to the browser.
+For that we're using the JavaScript toolchain.
+Without going into details, think Maven for JavaScript - it's called npm.
+There's also "webpack" which takes stuff downloaded by npm, and creates one huge javascript file out of that.
+That's all you need to know about JavaScript part of Vaadin.
+Now, back to the point.

 Vaadin offers two concepts, which are orthogonal (can be combined independently):

 1. **Development** and **production** mode